-Second, Jesus said, "And if someone wants to sue you and take your tunic, let him have your cloak as well" (Matthew 5:40).
-Two thousand years ago, one's interior and exterior clothing was often his only treasure, and laws protected him from being wronged or cheated out of it.
+Second, Jesus said, "And if someone wants to sue you and take your tunic, let him have your cloak as well" (Matt.
+5:40).
+Two thousand years ago, one's interior and exterior clothing was often his only treasure, and the laws protected him from being ©2009 Mitch Kruse wronged or cheated out of it.
 At the same time, the courts were littered with law suits arising from disputes.
 Rather than sue each other in retaliation, Jesus said that we should be gracious, or generous, with our treasures.
-Paul implored that we should rather be wronged or cheated than retaliate with a law suit (1 Corinthians 6:7).
+Paul said that we should rather be wronged or cheated than retaliate with a law suit (1 Cor.
+6:7).
 When someone wrongs or cheats you out of a treasure, even through the threat of a lawsuit, be retaliation free.